raku-community-modules/Acme-Advent-Highlighter/README.md

     advent-highligher.p6 Your-Article Your-Gist-Token > out.html
     ```

-    The token can alternatively be given via
+    The [gist token](https://github.com/settings/tokens/new) can alternatively be given via
     `ACME_ADVENT_HIGHLIGHTER_TOKEN` environmental variable.
 The STDOUT of
     the script will output the rendered content while STDERR will output
     some info on what the script is doing.